Neuroinflammation: Multiple sclerosis

 Multiple sclerosis is the most common disabling neurological disease of young adults.
 It is characterized by demyelination and neurodegeneration, which contribute to the common symptoms of cognitive deficits, limb weakness, and fatigue.
 In multiple sclerosis, inflammatory cytokines disrupt the blood–brain barrier and allow for the migration of peripheral immune cells into the central nervous system.
 When they have migrated into the central nervous system, B cells and plasma cells produce antibodies against the myelin sheath that insulates neurons, degrading the myelin and slowing conduction in the neurons.
 Additionally, T cells may enter through the blood–brain barrier, be activated by local antigen presenting cells, and attack the myelin sheath.
 This has the same effect of degrading the myelin and slowing conduction.
 As in other neurodegenerative diseases, activated microglia produce inflammatory cytokines that contribute to widespread inflammation.
 It has been shown that inhibiting microglia decreases the severity of multiple sclerosis.

-Role as a therapeutic target
+Role as therapeutic target

 Drug therapy

 Because neuroinflammation has been associated with a variety of neurodegenerative diseases, there is increasing interest to determine whether reducing inflammation will reverse neurodegeneration.
 Inhibiting inflammatory cytokines, such as IL-1β, decreases neuronal loss seen in neurodegenerative diseases.
 Current treatments for multiple sclerosis include interferon-B, Glatiramer acetate, and Mitoxantrone, which function by reducing or inhibiting T cell activation, but have the side effect of systemic immunosuppression In Alzheimer's disease, the use of non-steroidal anti-inflammatory drugs decreases the risk of developing the disease.
 Current treatments for Alzheimer's disease include NSAIDs and glucocorticoids.
 NSAIDs function by blocking conversion of prostaglandin H2 into other prostaglandins (PGs) and thromboxane (TX).
 Prostoglandins and thromboxane act as inflammatory mediators and increase microvascular permeability.